wp-plugins/wp-to-twitter/readme.txt

 * Use alternate URLs in place of post permalinks
 * Support for Google Analytics
 * Support for XMLRPC remote clients
+* Support for Google Analytics
+* Limiting Tweeting from specific categories

-Any status update you write which is longer than the available space will be truncated by the plugin.
-This applies to both default messages and to your custom messages.
+Any status update you write which is longer than 140 characters will be truncated by the plugin.

 Upgrade to [WP Tweets Pro](http://www.joedolson.com/articles/wp-tweets-pro/) for extra features, including:

 * Each author can set up their own Twitter account
 * Time delayed Tweeting
 * Scheduled Tweet management
+* Co-Tweet to site and author Twitter accounts
 * [and more!](http://www.joedolson.com/articles/wp-tweets-pro/)

 Translations:

-* Italian: Updated by [Gianni Diurno](http://www.gidibao.net) and [Aurelio De Rosa](http://www.audero.it)  [2.4.6]
+* Italian: Updated by [Gianni Diurno](http://www.gidibao.net) and [Aurelio De Rosa](http://www.audero.it)  [2.4.8]
 * Dutch: [Rashid Niamat](http://niamatmediagroup.nl/) [2.4.6]
 * Brazilian Portugese: [Miriam de Paula](http://wpmidia.com.br) [2.4.4]
 * Lithuanian [Nata Strazda](http://www.designcontest.com) [2.3.8]